January 27, May 28, September 27

 It is best to see these words in the context of loving mystery.
 The Divine Life searching the mind and heart, knowing our thoughts, is not about an invasion of privacy or the overseeing of psychological performance.
 God, as Love, respects the reality of our freedom.
 Being loved by Love is the freeing of our freedom.

-This is reason enough why the Desert Mothers and Fathers ask us to carefully watch our thoughts, to observe them (and not think about them) as they rise and fall; to be simply conscious of them: their complexity, intensity, when they become internal verbalisations, when they move about as the general energy of emotion.
-In watching we allow the Holy One to love all thought and emotion into a deeper clarity.
+This is reason enough why the Desert Mothers and Fathers ask us to carefully watch our thoughts, to observe them (not think about them) as they rise and fall; to be simply conscious of our experience of them: their complexity, intensity, when they become internal verbalisations, when they move about as the general energy of emotion.
+In all this is the Holy One loving thought and emotion into a deeper clarity.

 Not over-thinking is avoiding ‘sinful thoughts’, that is, avoiding a pattern of thinking that becomes its own source.
 This is ego being its own limited notion of wisdom.

 Community also helps over-thinking.
-The practicalities of living together, of relying on each other, provide daily opportunities to look past unnecessary thinking.
+The practicalities of living together provide daily opportunities to look past unnecessary thinking.
 This thinking no doubt still floats around in us.
-However, concentrating on the washing, on hospitality, cooking and alike can all assist in the undoing of our tendency to think too much, often about ourselves.
+However, being attentive to the washing, on hospitality, cooking and alike can all assist in the undoing of our tendency to think too much.

-Community is the event of coming to know ourselves as we love each other.
+Community is the event of coming to know ourselves as we love others.
 People need to be committed to each other for this to happen.
 In this commitment we realise our capacity for both relationship and self-knowledge.
 One cannot happen without the other.
-And as community develops, as we meditate together, we eventually realise that we are coming to know others and ourselves with God’s knowledge.
-This is love.
+And as community develops and as we meditate together, we eventually realise that we are coming to know others and ourselves with God’s knowledge.
 This is wisdom.

 See, for example, Evagrius, Practikos, 50/29-30.